 Once in awhile someone wonders how to grow garlic from seed.
 While growing garlic is easy, there’s no sure way to do so using garlic seed.
-Garlic is typically grown from cloves.
+Garlic is typically grown from cloves, or occasionally bulbils.

-Garlic does not usually set true seed, and on those rare occasions when they do, garlic seed resembles the small, black seeds of onions.
+Although you may see or hear it referred to as seed, seed garlic, or even seed stock, the truth is garlic doesn’t usually set true seed, and on those rare occasions when it does, garlic seed resembles the small, black seeds of onions.
 The flowers of garlic plants usually fade long before producing any seed.
 Of course, plants produced using garlic seed propagation are not likely to grow anyway and those few that do will take years to produce any garlic.

 Occasionally, topsets (or flower stalks) can be removed and used to increase seed stock, as some varieties may stimulate seed production.
-But for the most part, garlic is reproduced and grown from cloves, which are found inside the bulbils.
+For the most part, garlic is reproduced and grown from cloves.

 Garlic seed propagation depends mainly on the variety used and the climate where it is grown.

-Hardneck varieties, for instance, such as Purple Stripe, produce flower stalks and are usually well adapted to cooler climates.
-Hardneck garlic has a slightly shorter shelf life, from five to seven months, while softneck varieties, which can be stored for up to nine months.
+- Hardneck varieties such as Purple Stripe produce flower stalks and are usually well adapted to cooler climates.
+Hardneck garlic has a slightly shorter shelf life, from five to seven months, while softneck varieties can be stored for up to nine months.

-Softneck garlic, like Artichoke, do not normally produce flower stalks; however, climate can be a factor as to whether or not this actually happens.
-Although some types of softneck garlic is suitable for cool climates, most do better in warmer environments.
+- Softneck garlic, like artichoke, don’t normally produce flower stalks, however, climate can be a factor as to whether or not this actually happens.
+Although some types of softneck garlic are suitable for cool climates, most do better in warmer environments.
 Your best chance for garlic seed propagation to be successful is to grow several varieties.

-Like many bulbs, garlic requires a cold period for healthy growth.
-You can plant garlic anytime in autumn, provided it’s early enough for them to build strong roots systems and the soil is still manageable.
+Like many bulbs, “seed” garlic requires a cold period for healthy growth.
+You can plant garlic cloves anytime in autumn, provided it’s early enough for them to build strong roots systems and the soil is still manageable.
 Separate the cloves just prior to planting and locate a sunny area to grow them in.
-Plant the cloves with the point facing upward about 2-3 inches deep and spacing about 6 inches.
+Plant the cloves with the point facing upward about 2 to 3 inches (5-8 cm.) deep and spacing about 6 inches (15 cm.).

 Apply a generous amount of mulch to help protect their shallow roots over winter.
 This can be removed in early spring once the new growth is ready to emerge and the threat of freezing has ceased.
 During its growing season, garlic requires frequent watering and occasional fertilizing.

 The plants can be harvested in late summer.
-Dig up the garlic plants and bundle them together (about 6-8 plants) for drying.
-Hang them in a well-ventilated area for about 3-4 weeks.
+Dig up the garlic plants and bundle them together (about six to eight plants) for drying.
+Hang them in a well-ventilated area for about three to four weeks.